warmist/scripts/docs/uniform-unstick.rst

     :tags: fort bugfix military

 This tool prompts military units to reevaluate their uniform, making them remove and drop potentially conflicting worn items.
+If multiple units claim the same item, the item will be unassigned from all units that are not already wearing the item.
+If this happens, you'll have to click the "Update equipment" button on the Squads "Equip" screen in order for them to get new equipment assigned.

 Unlike a "replace clothing" designation, it won't remove additional clothing if it's coexisting with a uniform item already on that body part.
 It also won't